-One of the biggest productivity killers, whether in an office or call centre environment, is poor ergonomics.
-The good news is that this driver of absenteeism and cost is largely preventable.
+One of the biggest productivity killers, whether at home or in an office or call centre, is poor ergonomics.
+The good news is that this driver of absenteeism, injury and cost is largely preventable.
 Here are 10 prevention tips, provided by Matchboard’s O.T. consultant:

 1. Chair height adjusted so the elbows are slightly higher than the desk